pywood21/vb_unet_2023/README.md

 ### Directory structure

 The original dataset, pairs of image and the correponding mask, for building u-net model should be placed in '_original_pdg'  directory.
 Under the job number (ex.
-003), following directory will be generated.The '_test' directory contains the target images to be segmented.
+003), following directory will be generated.The 'test' directory contains the target images to be segmented.

 ```
 .